Organizations¶

-The Management Console Organizations page provides administrators of a Jitterbit Harmony organization with the ability to define and manage who can use Harmony applications.
-For definitions of Jitterbit Harmony administrative terminology and an explanation of how organization role permissions and environment access levels work, see Jitterbit Harmony Permissions and Access.
+The Management Console Organizations page provides Harmony organization administrators (members of a role with the Admin organization permission) with the ability to define and manage who can use Harmony applications.
+For definitions of Harmony administrative terminology and an explanation of how organization role permissions and environment access levels work, see Harmony Permissions and Access.

 Note